poplio269/iv-calculator/README.md

 This is a simple, text-based IV calculator for Pokemon.
 It is designed for generations 3-7.

-No installing needed.

 ## How to use:
+- Download and unzip iv.zip
 - Run the run.bat file
-- Enter the name, level, stats, EVs and nature of the pokemon you wish to calculate its IVs for
+- Enter the respective information of the pokemon you wish to calculate its IVs for
 - Enter the stats and EVs through a dash in order: HP-ATTACK-DEFENSE-SP.ATTACK-SP.DEFENSE-SPEED (e.g. 85-60-50-42-36-51)
 - If you wish to set all EVs to 0, simply enter a single 0, this works for any other number
 - If you wish to calculate IVs for another pokemon in the same command block, simply enter "iv"